JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

    pulling every available data source into `context.json`: open code-scanning alerts (CodeQL SAST + Scorecard), Dependabot advisories, the Trivy container-image CVE report, and the enriched CycloneDX SBOM (component inventory + per-component vulnerabilities).
-Each source is best-effort; release assets (Trivy, SBOM) are skipped on manual dispatch, which has no release.
+On a release run it first waits (bounded, best-effort) for the SBOM and Trivy assets to be published by their own workflows so the data is complete; manual dispatch skips the wait and is best-effort.
 These become findings in the report alongside DAST, so one document covers DAST + SAST + SCA + container image
    + supply-chain.
 5. **Analysis (optional)** — if `PENTEST_AI_ENDPOINT` / `PENTEST_AI_TOKEN` secrets